 Insects can cause big problems for your fiddle, and while we try to catch infestations early, sometimes we miss the signs until the problem has spread.

 Different insects call for different courses of action, but there are a few tricks that work well for getting rid of just about any pest:

-Leaf Armor.
+Houseplant Leaf Armor.
 This natural treatment is fantastic for killing off most insects, as well as bacteria and fungus.
 (It works just like neem oil but without the unpleasant smell.)
 It also cleans and adds shine to your houseplant’s leaves!
 Give your tree a good spray down.

 Sunlight.
 Make sure your tree gets plenty of light.
 Many insects are drawn to dark, damp conditions, and sunlight helps create the opposite environment!
 Read this article to know how much light your fiddle leaf fig needs.

 Removing what you can see.
 Manually removing insects can do wonders in reducing the overall population on your tree.
 If you can pick insects off with tweezers or your fingers, do it.
-If there are too many, try giving your tree a nice shower or using a kitchen syringe to squirt them off.
+If there are too many, try giving your tree a nice shower or use a kitchen syringe to squirt them off.